pradeephubgit/appsignal-docs/source/faq.html.md

 By default AppSignal is configured to assume one application runs on one host.
 If you run more than one application on a host, some odd behavior may occur, such as data being reported for a different app.

 To configure AppSignal for multiple applications on one host the AppSignal working directory needs to be configured.
-Read more about how to configure the working directory on our [applications documentation page](https://docs.appsignal.com/application/#running-multiple-applications-on-one-host).
+Read more about how to configure the working directory in our [guide to running multiple application on one host](/guides/application/multiple-applications-on-one-host.html).

 ### What Operating Systems does AppSignal support?